Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

-In our research we have used a very coarse-grained and popular Dissipative Particle Dynamics (DPD) technique \cite{groot1997dissipative,espanol2017perspective} for the simulation of polymer crystallization in poor--solvent solutions and melts of semiflexible polymers.
-DPD allows to go to quite large time and space scales because soft potentials allow to increase the time integration step.
-This makes DPD considerably faster than standard MD scheme during studies of condensed polymer materials at large time scales.
+In our research we have used a very coarse-grained and popular Dissipative Particle Dynamics (DPD) technique~\cite{groot1997dissipative,espanol2017perspective} for the simulation of polymer crystallization in poor--solvent solutions and melts of semiflexible polymers.
+DPD allows to go to quite large time and space scales because soft potentials allow to increase the integration time step.
+This makes DPD considerably faster than standard MD scheme for studies of condensed polymer materials on large time scales.
+DPD method is very good for studying equilibrium properties, like block-copolymer microphase separation~\cite{espanol2017perspective, gavrilov2011phase, gavrilov2013phase}.
 Because of soft nature of used potentials there are no strong restrictions on excluded volume of beads, and this makes chains partly phantom.
-Therefor, the original DPD model is not suitable to mimic crystallization, but it is very good for studying equilibrium properties, like block-copolymer microphase separation \cite{gavrilov2011phase,gavrilov2013phase}.
-However, recently it was shown \cite{nikunen2007reptational} that it is possible to choose DPD simulation parameters to keep chains non-phantom and simultaneously use comfortably large integration step.
+Therefore, the original DPD model~\cite{groot1997dissipative} is not suitable to study crystallization.
+However, recently it was shown~\cite{nikunen2007reptational} that it is possible to choose DPD simulation parameters to keep chains non-phantom and simultaneously use comfortably large integration step.
+In this paper, we provide DPD computer simulation of poor--solvent solutions and melts of semiflexible polymers.
+Chain stiffness is introduced by applying stiff spring potential on bonds between beads successive along the chain, like in the tangent hard spheres model~\cite{vega2001liquid}.
+This potential can reestablish steric interaction even in the model with soft-core repulsion potential, and this stimulates chain segments to undergo liquid crystalline (nematic) transition~\cite{Onsager, KhoSem} which is then the first stage of crystallization in our systems.
+Connectivity of monomer beads in chains, intrachain stiffness and topological restrictions (entanglements of non-phantom chains) are the three ``whales'' on whom the crystallization behavior in our model ``rests''.
+Although individual features of the crystallization process in a specific polymer can be different, we believe that general trends and several common regularities of melt and poor-solvent solution crystallization process should be the same in all semiflexible polymers, and that our model is able to grasp the essence of this process.
+Our model is closely related to crystallization of semiflexible polymers caused by their fast precipitation from a poor-solvent solution~\cite{Raos1997, Wang2015}, which is typical for many polymer processing schemes, including fiber formation~\cite{eichhorn2009handbook}.
+For such process we try to reveal some general features, both at early and later stages of crystallization, which do not depend on polymer chemical structure but are related to universal polymer properties, i.e., chain connectivity, stiffness and entanglements.